langchain-ai/langgraph-messaging-integrations/README.md

 ```

 8. Add the Modal deployment URL to your `.env` file.
+* Modal doesn't inject the public URL in your deployment by default.
+* We add it as an environment variable so the server can fully specify the callback URL for LangGraph to respond to.

 ```
 # Get the following when you run modal deploy
 DEPLOYMENT_URL=https://youraccount--yourdeploymentname-fastapi-app.modal.run